ehealthplatformstandards/KmehrFhirTransitionVersioning/README.md

 - BelgianProfileVersioningStrategy
   - how will we handle the coexistence of profiles of different versions in Belgian FHIR repositories (https://github.com/ehealthplatformstandards/BelgianProfileVersioningStrategy)

-Questions and clarifications that are common to the four projects will be handled here.
+Questions and clarifications that are common to the four projects will be handled here:
+  - Mostly related to Governance of the project